-Rollover accidents are among the most dangerous type of vehicular crashes.
-They account for the highest fatality rate with more than 10,000 people killed every year in a rollover accident.1 When a vehicle turns over on its roof or side the car accident is considered a rollover.
+Rollover car accidents are among the most dangerous types of vehicular crashes.
+They account for the highest fatality rate with more than 10,000 people killed every year in fatal rollover crashes.1 When a vehicle turns over on its roof or side the car accident is considered a rollover.

-The commonality of rollovers has been linked to the changing composition of vehicles on the nation’s highway which comprises an increased number of Sport Utility Vehicles and light weight trucks.
-These vehicles are more susceptible to rolling over, because they have a higher center of gravity.
+The commonality of rollovers has been linked to the changing composition of vehicles on the nation’s highways, which comprise an increased number of Sport Utility Vehicles and lightweight trucks as compared to passenger cars.
+These vehicles are more susceptible to rolling over because they have a higher center of gravity.

-Rollover accidents typically involve a singular vehicle that loses control due to icy or snowy road conditions, soft road shoulders, uneven ground, collision with curbs or guardrails after a vehicle has lost traction, or hitting an obstacle while driving.
+Rollover accidents are typically single-vehicle crashes where the driver loses control due to icy or snowy road conditions, soft road shoulders, uneven ground, collision with curbs or guardrails after a vehicle has lost traction, or hitting an obstacle while driving.

 Injury Characteristics and Causes in Car Rollover Accidents